WorkestraDocs

 Updating zones

-Service-area edits apply going forward — past appointments and work orders keep their service_area_id pointer regardless of subsequent edits to the area itself.
-To rename or rescope a zone, edit it in place; to "split" or "merge" zones, create the new zone(s), update technicians + open work orders, deactivate the old zone.
+Service-area edits apply going forward.
+Past appointments and work orders keep their service_area_id pointer regardless of later edits.
+To split or merge zones, create the new zone, update technicians and open work orders, then deactivate the old zone.

 Deactivating vs deleting